Back to Posts

 The administration specifically criticized laws like Colorado's anti-discrimination requirements, claiming they may force AI models to produce false results to avoid differential impact on protected groups.
 The executive order states that excessive state regulation thwarts innovation imperatives and that state-by-state regulation "by definition creates a patchwork of 50 different regulatory regimes that makes compliance more challenging, particularly for start-ups."

 It also claims that state laws are increasingly responsible for requiring entities to embed ideological bias within models and that some state laws impermissibly regulate beyond state borders, impinging on interstate commerce.
-The order establishes an AI Litigation Task Force to coordinate federal challenges to state laws.
+The order establishes an AI Litigation Task Force to coordinate federal challenges to state laws and directs the Secretary of Commerce to publish, by March 11, 2026, an evaluation identifying burdensome state AI laws that conflict with federal policy.

 New York Assemblymember Alex Bores, sponsor of the RAISE Act, argues his bill does not fit the category of onerous regulation.
 He notes the RAISE Act was largely based on voluntary commitments that AI companies already made and pledged to follow, simply ensuring those rules stayed in law and that companies couldn't backslide.
 "I don't think it's onerous to require companies to do the things that they're already saying they're going to do," Bores said in a recent NPR interview.
 He also observed that the executive order encourages the attorney general to sue over these laws but noted that Trump appears to be sending a political message rather than one based on the content of the laws.